Lizzie Borden (director): Early life and career

-Early career

-Borden majored in fine arts at Wellesley College in Massachusetts before moving to New York City, and began her career as a writer, art critic (with several articles and reviews for Artforum from 1972-1974) and painter.
+Borden majored in fine arts at Wellesley College in Massachusetts before moving to New York City, and began her career as a writer, art critic (with several articles and reviews for Artforum from 1972 to 1974) and painter.
 After attending a retrospective of the films of Jean-Luc Godard, she was inspired to become a filmmaker and to experiment with cinema, favoring a "naive" approach to film production.

 Borden made an experimental documentary film in 1976, Regrouping, which chronicled the fracturing of a women's collective.
-The film portrait of four women artists incorporated avant-garde techniques borrowed from performance art, including a meta-analysis of the role of film itself in the fracturing of the collective that the film portrayed.
-The documentary was shown along with her next film, Born in Flames (1983), at an Anthology Film Archives screening in 2016.
+The film's portrait of four women artists incorporated avant-garde techniques borrowed from performance art, including a meta-analysis of the role of film itself in the fracturing of the collective that the film portrayed.